-The Tweed Valley Hospital, due for completion in 2023, is a $582M greenfield hospital development located in the Tweed-Byron region.
+The Tweed Valley Hospital, due for completion in 2023, is a $673M greenfield hospital development located in the Tweed-Byron region.
 The project addresses the growing demand for healthcare in the region by delivering additional inpatient capacity, an expanded emergency department, and enhanced surgical and ambulatory services.
 The project is the most significant regional capital health investment by the NSW Government to date.

 TSA Advisory developed the Gateway 1 and Gateway 2 Business Cases for the project, which required the resolution of a number of complex project challenges including:

 - Site selection and compulsory acquisition.

 - Detailed master-planning to ensure the site is appropriately future-proofed.

 - Service prioritisation and consideration of staging options to deliver the hospital.